Chad Johnson Jr. Wants to Be Flashy Like Dad—but Knows He Has to Earn It First

 This spring, Johnson Jr., also a standout center fielder, sat out the high school baseball season to focus on school—a decision made by his mother.
 While baseball will still be a significant part of her son's life moving forward, a change had to be made.

 "I want him to learn from his father's mistakes," Covington says.
 "His education is his No. 1 priority, and if that is not together, then sports won't happen.
 Chad's upbringing was a lot more difficult.
 But CJ (Johnson Jr.) has a team of people supporting him.
-There is so reason or excuse to fail at all.
+There is no reason or excuse to fail at all.
 Period."

 He no longer wears No. 85.
 Instead, Johnson Jr. wears No. 18.